anderbubble/autoscrub/README.md

 In lieu of packages, the simplest way to install autoscrub is by cloning its repository to `/opt/autoscrub`.
-From there, the sample systemd unit files may be copied or linked into the appropriate places, an a config file defined in `/etc`.
+From there, the sample systemd unit files may be copied or linked into the appropriate places, and a config file defined in `/etc`.

 ```
 git clone https://github.com/anderbubble/autoscrub.git /opt/autoscrub